cityofaustin/Residential-Permitting/_projects/deck/consult.md

 * Home lender or the title company from your original purchase,
 * Neighbors to find out where they got theirs,
-* Or, you can get a new survey from a surveyor.
+* Or, your surveyor to get a new survey.

 You can find a surveyor through the [The Texas Board of Professional Land Surveying](http://txls.texas.gov/education/).